Stairs. Entry group. Materials. Doors. Locks. Design

 • breathability, provides ventilation

-• resistant to deformation, the original form returns after compression, stretching;
+• resistant to deformation, the original shape returns after compression or stretching;

-• water resistance, the fibers quickly evaporate moisture after wetting, but even wet they retain heat-insulating properties;
+• water resistance, fibers quickly evaporate moisture after getting wet, but even when wet they retain their heat-insulating properties;

 • tolerates washing well, does not shrink;

-So, if we compare fillers for down jackets, which one is better, we can note the following: if you are looking for a light and warm down jacket, then your choice is sintepuh or tinsulate filler.
-For allergy sufferers, it is also better to choose synthetic insulation, they do not cause allergic reactions and do not contribute to the reproduction of microorganisms.
-All adherents of natural insulation are recommended a combination of feather + down, they have the best operational characteristics than 100 down or feather.
-If the proportion is indicated on the label: 80% down (down) in a combination of 20% feather, you will not freeze in a down jacket even in extreme weather conditions.
+So, if we compare fillers for down jackets, which is better, we can note the following: if you are looking for a light and warm down jacket, then your choice is synthetic down or Thinsulate filler.
+For allergy sufferers, it is also better to choose synthetic insulation; they do not cause allergic reactions and do not contribute to the proliferation of microorganisms.
+The combination of feather + down is recommended to all adherents of natural insulation; they have the best performance characteristics than 100 down or feather.
+If the label indicates the proportion: 80% down in a combination of 20% feather, you will not freeze in a down jacket even in extreme weather conditions.

-Recently, more and more often on clothing tags opposite the word "filler" you can find the following phrase: spray-bonded cotton wool.
-Many of my friends and blog readers ask what kind of filler it is, how it behaves in winter, and how to take care of it.
+Recently, more and more often on clothing tags opposite the word “filler” you can find the following phrase: spray-bonded cotton wool.
+Many of my friends and blog readers ask what kind of filler this is, how it behaves in winter, and how to care for it.

-Spray-bonded cotton wool is an environmentally friendly, safe material.
-On the label of a down jacket or jacket, it is indicated as follows: spray bonded wadding.
+Spray bonded cotton wool is environmentally friendly, safe material.
+On the label of a down jacket or jacket it is designated as: spray bonded wadding.
 It is made from natural cotton and cotton wool.
-It is soft, wear-resistant and breathable material.
+This is a soft, wear-resistant and breathable material.
 By technical properties This filler is close to bio-fluff.
-He possesses high quality thermal insulation, does not cause allergies, does not give in to rotting and corrosion, does not crumple, has air permeability.
-Be sure that microorganisms, moths and other insects will not start in the spray-bonded cotton filler.
-Spray-bonded wadding will not climb through the seams and roll into clumps.
-It will help you withstand the most severe frosts.
+He has high quality thermal insulation, does not cause allergies, does not rot and corrode, does not crumple, and is breathable.
+Be sure that the spray-bonded cotton wool filler will not harbor microorganisms, moths or other insects.
+Spray-bonded cotton wool will not crawl out through the seams and roll into lumps.
+It will help you withstand the harshest frosts.

-I hope I answered the question of what is the best filler for a down jacket and now you know for winter.
+I hope I answered the question what is the best filling for a down jacket and now you know for winter.